CiscoISE/terraform-provider-ciscoise/docs/data-sources/repository.md

 subcategory: ""
 description: |-
   It performs read operation on Repository.
-  This will get the full list of repository definitions on the system.
-  Get a specific repository identified by the name passed in the URL.
+  This will get the full list of repository definitions on the system.Get a specific repository identified by the name passed in the URL.
 ---

 # ciscoise_repository (Data Source)

 It performs read operation on Repository.

-This will get the full list of repository definitions on the system.
+- This will get the full list of repository definitions on the system.

-Get a specific repository identified by the name passed in the URL.
+- Get a specific repository identified by the name passed in the URL.

 ## Example Usage